Silken Windhound Coat Colors

 Recessive red, which tests as e/e and will hide all eumelanin in the hairs.

-Cream - a quite pale expression of phæomelanin, sometimes looks white
+Cream - a pale expression of phæomelanin, sometimes looks white.

 Red - ranges from a bright orange to a light brown.